Skip to main content

 A Cause for Celebration

 Linda from Cloud Kicks also sees the status update on Jose’s idea.
-Knowing that the development cycle typically takes 4 months, and seeing the estimated availability date on the winners page, Linda decides she’ll provide Jose with a moment of instant recognition herself.
+Knowing that it can take up to 3 releases to deliver an idea once it’s on the roadmap, Linda decides to provide Jose with a moment of instant recognition.
 She prints out a photo of an auditorium full of people clapping their hands and sticks it on Jose’s monitor while he’s at lunch.
-Upon returning from lunch, Jose smiles, knowing that he and the community have helped shape Salesforce products, and that in 4 months, his sales reps will be smiling too as they celebrate their milestones in Salesforce.
+Jose smiles when he sees it.
+He knows that he and the community have helped shape Salesforce products, and that in a few releases, his sales reps will be smiling too as they celebrate their milestones in Salesforce.

 Resources